Online car shopping is just getting started

 In recent years dealers have had to become more tech-savvy, making sure they have a web and social presence that can attract customers searching for cars online from all over the UK.
 And with large online-only retailers starting to cement their place in the industry, the trend towards a fully digital car-buying experience looks set to continue apace post-Covid.

-“The online buying experience that many dealers now provide is just as good as in-person, and this crisis has proven that,” said Louis Rix, CEO.
+“The online buying experience that many dealers now provide is just as good as in-person, and this crisis has proven that,” said Louis Rix, CarFinance 247's co-CEO.
 “Customers have access to high-quality photos of a car’s interior and exterior and can watch videos to find out how the car performs on the road.
 I can only see this continuing post-Covid.”

-And with remote buyers protected with a 14-day return policy, much of the risk that can come with buying a car sight-unseen has been eliminated.
+And with remote buyers often protected with return policies (ask your car dealer for details of their policy), much of the risk that can come with buying a car sight-unseen has been eliminated.
 Buyers can now trust and have confidence in their purchase.

 Click and collect could become more common